-Business Kaleidoscope 2021: Curating the best trend for 2021 … As we seek to emerge from the pandemic, what happens this year will define the 21st century
+Business Kaleidoscope 2021: Curating the best of this year’s trend reports … as we slowly emerge from the pandemic, what happens this year will define the 21st century

 January 1, 2021